obonaventure/cnp3/book/network/network.rst

 ---------------------------

 The Internet uses a single interdomain routing protocol : the Border Gateway Protocol (BGP).
 The current version of BGP is defined in :rfc:`4271`.
 BGP differs from the intradomain routing protocols that we have already discussed in several ways.
 First, BGP is a `path-vector` protocol.
 When a BGP router advertises a route towards a prefix, it announces the IP prefix and the interdomain path used to reach this prefix.
 From BGP's viewpoint, each domain is identified by a unique `Autonomous System` (AS) number [#fasdomain]_ and the interdomain path contains the AS numbers of the transit domains that are used to reach the associated prefix.
 This interdomain path is called the `AS Path`.
-Thanks to these AS-paths, BGP does not suffer from the count-to-infinity problems that affect distance vector routing protocols.
+Thanks to these AS-Paths, BGP does not suffer from the count-to-infinity problems that affect distance vector routing protocols.
 Furthermore, the AS-Path can be used to implement some routing policies.
-Another difference between BGP and the intradomain routing protocols is that a BGP router does not advertise the contents of its routing table to its neighbours regularly.
-Given the size of the global Internet, routers would be overloaded by the number of BGP messages that they need to process.
-A BGP router uses incremental updates, i.e. it only announces to its neighbours the routes that have changed.
+Another difference between BGP and the intradomain routing protocols is that a BGP router does not send the entire contents of its routing table to its neighbours regularly.
+Given the size of the global Internet, routers would be overloaded by the number of BGP messages that they would need to process.
+BGP uses incremental updates, i.e. it only announces to its neighbours the routes that have changed.

 The figure below shows a simple example of the BGP routes that are exchanged between domains.
 In this example, prefix `1.0.0.0/8` is announced by `AS1`. `AS1` advertises to `AS2` a BGP route towards this prefix.
 The AS-Path of this route indicates that `AS1` is the originator of the prefix.
 When `AS4` receives the BGP route from `AS1`, it re-announces it to `AS2` and adds its AS number in the AS-Path. `AS2` has learned two routes towards prefix `1.0.0.0/8`.
 It compares the two routes and prefers the route learned from `AS4` based on its own ranking algorithm. `AS2` advertises to `AS5` a route towards `1.0.0.0/8` with its AS-Path set to `AS2:AS4:AS1`.
 Thanks to the AS-Path, `AS5` knows that if it sends a packet towards `1.0.0.0/8` the packet will first pass through `AS2`, then through `AS4` before reaching its destination inside `AS1`.